 3) Action upon receipt of a complaint

-We try to deal with the complaint at the earliest opportunity and often concluded at that point.
-If appropriate, staff can offer a simple explanation and apology at the time.
+3.1 Verbal Complaints: It is always better to try and deal with the complaint at the earliest opportunity and often it can be concluded at that point.
+A simple explanation and apology by staff at the time may be all that is required

-If it is not possible to conclude any investigations within the advised timescale, then we will be updated with progress and revised time scales on a regular basis.
+If it is not possible to conclude any investigations within the advised timescale, then the complainant must be updated with progress and revised time scales on a regular basis.
 In most cases these should be completed within six months unless all parties agree to an extension.

 4) The Investigation